 It's the presidential protection program of Joe Biden.

-You know, like for example, a fluff ball interview with Georgi Stephanopoulos, who's been nothing but a a partisan Clinton hack his entire career, how the media even refers to him as a journalist as a joke.
+You know, like for example, a fluffball interview with Georgie Stephanopoulos, who's been nothing but a partisan Clinton hack his entire career, how the media even refers to him as a journalist is a joke.

-I uh I'm gonna tell them to stay home for now.
+I'm going to tell them to stay home for now.

 Listen.

-The idea that Joe Biden said come because uh I I heard the other day that they're they're coming because they know I'm a nice guy and I won't get genius.
+The idea that Joe Biden said come because I heard the other day that they're coming because they know I'm a nice guy and I won't get this.

 Yeah.